positiveblue/SimpleSatSolver/README.md

 git pull
 ```

-Once you have downloaded the source code, you can `cd` into the source code directory and build and install libDori with
+Once you have downloaded the source code, you can `cd` into the source code directory and build and install sss with
 ```
 mkdir build
 cd build